Stability conditions on irreducible projective curves: Boundary of the stability manifolds for smooth curves

 \subsection{Other boundary points and CLSY weak stability}

-The non-locally-finite stability conditions do not make the whole boundary.
+The non-locally-finite stability conditions do not make the whole boundary in many cases.
 To described other boundary points, some weaker versions of stability conditions are introduced such as \cite{BPPW22,CLSY25}.
-David informs that their definition in \cite{BPPW22} will change \cite{Plo25}, so only the notion in \cite{CLSY25} will be discussed here.
+David informs that their definition in \cite{BPPW22} will change \cite{Plo25}, so only the notion in article \cite{CLSY25} will be discussed here.

-\begin{definition} A \defi{CLSY weak stability condition} on a triangulated category $\scht$ consists of a pre-stability condition $\sigma=(\schp,Z)$ and a collection of real numbers $\{\phi_A\}_{A\in S_{\sigma}}$ indexed by
+\begin{definition} A \defi{CLSY weak stability condition} $(\schp,Z,\{\phi_A\})$ on a triangulated category $\scht$ consists of a pre-stability condition $\sigma=(\schp,Z)$ and a collection of real numbers $\{\phi_A\}_{A\in S_{\sigma}}$ indexed by